nagypet/keycloakstudy/README.md

   }
 ```

-Although I did not use this approach, because it prevents the idle-state of the session from being monitored.
-When someone does not use the application, after a set timeout (`SSO Session Idle` setting in the Keycloak client), the session becomes invalid and the frontend no longer sends the token to the backend.
+Though I did not use this approach, because it prevents the idle-state of the session from being monitored.
+When the application is idle, after a set timeout (`SSO Session Idle` setting in the Keycloak client), the session becomes invalid and the frontend no longer sends the token to the backend.
 In this case, the backend returns a 401 response.

+Another pitfall is that when the frontend sends the login request to Keycloak, the origin of the HTTP call comes into the token.
+This will be in the Issuer field.
+It must match for the frontend and the backend.
+Therefore, it only works that if both the frontend and the backend call Keycloak with the same URL.
+It will not work if one uses `http://localhost:8180/auth` and the other uses `http://keycloak:8180/auth` because the issuer will not match.
+For this reason, development is a continues struggle, because the backend must be started differently if the frontend is running on port 4200 or if it is running on its own.
+I could not find any solution, how this token issuer field can be customized, only I have seen, there is an ongoing discussion on this.

 ### Steps